Max McGreevy betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Max McGreevy has missed the cut in his last three appearances at the Sony Open in Hawaii.
+Max McGreevy has missed the cut in his last three appearances at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of making his first weekend at this tournament.
+15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.

 McGreevy's recent history at the Sony Open in Hawaii